Parent and Family Engagement Policy and Compact

 - Seek feedback from families on programs within the Title I Schoolwide Plan, offer multiple methods for caregivers to submit comments about programs they may not find satisfactory, and submit any such comments with the Title I Schoolwide Plan to FCPS central offices.

-- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Parent meetings/ Parent Volunteering support through our Parent Liaisons.
+- Invite family members to help in organizing and executing a variety of school events to build collective ownership, such as Book Fairs, Heritage Night, Family Field Trips and Movie Nights.

-- Provide opportunities for caregivers to volunteer within the school in various ways, such as preparing instructional materials for teachers, field trip chaperones, library assistance and special events.
+- Provide opportunities for caregivers to volunteer within the school in various ways, such as room parents, library helpers, After School Clubs, and PTA events.

 - Encourage families to take part in annual evaluation of the content and effectiveness of the division-level Title I parent and family engagement policy in order to identify: